amikael/RCCL-tests/rccl_test_coverage.md

 | RCCL plugin file present      | Checks `librccl-net-ofi.so` exists and can be loaded                   |             ✅             |       📄 Yes       | Symbol presence checked in logs                    |
 | All-reduce result             | Validates basic collective communication (RCCL works)                  |             ✅             |       📄 Yes       | Correct (42.0) result of the rccl_test.pu confirms it                            |

+#### Summary of the Perceived Recommendations:
+- Test ROCm only on computing nodes (you need `srun`)
+- Use CSC/LUST provided containers only to maximize the consistency of COMMs/ROCm plugins
+- "ROCm will be updated to version 6.3.
+ROCm 6.0 is not not be supported anymore."
+- Running singularity containers is not an issue.
+DMA Buffering just not work for now.
+- RCCL plugin file should be present in the containers.
+Do not use EasyBuilds.
+- Validate RCCL by running rccl_test.py

 ### RCCL AWS-CXI plugin: Libfabric
 "Comms are important!
 RCCL AWS-CXI plugin enables collectives computation on devices (3-4x faster collectives).
 Minimizes the role of the CPU in the control path – expose more asynchronous computation opportunities.
 Lowest latency for network message passing is from GPU HBM memory.
 Requires: **HPE Cray Libfabric** implementation from (https://github.com/ROCm/aws-ofi-rccl).
 Included in the LUMI provided containers!
 If not using the LUMI containers make sure you have that in your environment with these settings."
 See (https://462000265.lumidata.eu/ai-20250204/files/LUMI-ai-20250204-09-Extreme_scale_AI.pdf)